bll123/di/README.txt

 - wiki page updates and rewrite
 - production release

-Most of the following _should_ work...but I may have easily messed up the calculations.
+Most of the following _should_ work...but I may have easily added a typo or copy/paste error.
 The basic code structure hasn't changed.

 - apfs testing on macos
 - test quota handling